MikeInnes/blog/_posts/2022-06-29-clocktower.md

 Three years and two months after it launched on Kickstarter, copies of social deduction game [Blood on the Clocktower](https://www.kickstarter.com/projects/pandemoniuminstitute/blood-on-the-clocktower/description) are finally arriving in the UK.
 During the long wait eager players have been able to backstab each other using [print-and-play copies](http://bignose.whitetree.org/projects/botc/diy/) and the [online helper](https://clocktower.online) (particularly welcome during lockdowns).
 But it's nice to have the real thing in our hands.
 I'm here to commemorate the occassion with statistics, and in particular to show the ranking system I'm using to see how well my players are doing – just for fun, of course.

 In Clocktower a small team of evil players is secretly bumping people off, one by one.
-The good majority must find the traitors before everyone is dead.
+The good majority must find those traitors before everyone is dead.
 Everyone claims to be good, of course, but subtle inconsistencies (or brazen fibs) in the group's information will arouse suspicions.
-If the good team lynches the Demon, head of the evil team, in time, they win; otherwise, evil wins.
+If the good team lynches the Demon, head of the evil team, in time, they win; otherwise, evil does.
 Winning a great game of Clocktower will truly make you feel like Sherlock Holmes (or perhaps Moriarty).

 Modelling the game statistically can help us with two related goals.
 Firstly, we can learn about players and how good they are (or aren't) at the game, as with Elo ratings in chess.
 Secondly, and perhaps more interestingly, we can learn about the game itself.
 Are the good and evil teams balanced?
 Is it, in fact, a game of skill, or is the outcome a coin flip?
 What effect does the storyteller (who runs the game) have on the outcome – are some moderators better at balancing the game than others?